Movie Theater Business Model | How Do Movie Theaters Make Money

 The Unprecedented Pandemic Times

-Up till February 2020, before Corona, movies were first released in theatres and played exclusively for at least 75 days before home release.
-Home release means streaming online, video-on-demand DVDs etcetera.
+Until February 2020, before Corona, movies were first released in theatres and played exclusively for at least 75 days before home release.
+Home release means streaming online, video-on-demand, DVDs, etcetera.

-Then came the lockdown era which changed the whole scene.
-Every movie theatre was shut and the cinema business saw a tremendous downfall.
+Then came the lockdown era, which changed the whole scene.
+Every movie theatre was shut, and the cinema business saw a tremendous downfall.
 Movies began flowing in a different medium, never expected before.
 That was the inception of day and date releases, in which a movie was available to watch the same day it hit the theatres.
 So, it was available for renting or streaming on the day of its release.
 This was a huge shift in cinema.
-Which also led to the shift in profits of cinema and box office.
+This also led to a shift in the profits of the cinema and the box office.

 As this trend continued, the viability of these options began to diminish.
 The profits were distributed to OTTs and it changed the behavior of moviegoers.
-This puts up the question of what is the next strategy for spreading movies.
+This raises the question of what the next strategy is for spreading movies.

-Before the pandemic happened, studios primarily hoped for box office revenues.
+Before the pandemic, studios primarily hoped for box office revenues.
 Almost more than half of the total cash is earned through theatrical releases.
 Not only this.
 Theatrical releases also help in setting up a benchmark for the further spread of the movie or anything filmy.

 Behavioural Change of Moviegoers